Estonia – on course to become the first fully regulated Fintech market?

 Despite being an important step towards harmonizing the rules within the Fintech sector, the EU regulation does not seek to achieve full regulation of the market, limiting its scope to regulating crowdfunding services.
 This means that services such as facilitating loaning through crowdfunding to consumers (Peer to peer or P2P loans) remain outside the scope of the regulation.

 The Estonian legislator is preparing to provide solid regulation to all relevant areas of Fintech, including creating a framework for P2P consumer loans similar to the one applicable to business loans.
-This system would take into account the existing consumer law regulations and expand the already existing credit intermediary regulation.
+This system would take into account the existing consumer law regulations and expand the already existing credit intermediary regulation for further investor protection.

 With the EU regulation, there still exists a barrier for projects aiming to rise beyond 5 million euros, as at that point there is an obligation of drawing up a prospectus.
 Publishing of a prospectus must be preceded by a formal approval procedure with the relevant supervision authority, which in the case of Estonia can take up to 20 days.